jasp-escience/planets/planets/mercury.md

-A tiny planet very close to the sun
+A tiny planet very close to the sun.